"Return," we dare not as we fain

 May 1885

-We are busy working to bring Algernon Charles Swinburne's "In Time of Mourning" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "In Time of Mourning" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "In Time of Mourning" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.